finexian/fiola/README.md

 It includes:
 1. Two test datasets from the last training epoch.
+2. The entire Lending Club dataset
-2. The logistic regression parameters used during model training.
+3. The logistic regression parameters used during model training.
-3. The train and test dates for all the epochs
+4. The train and test dates for all the epochs

 Repository Contents
 * X_test36_epoch94.csv – Features for 36-month loan test set (epoch 94)